Informo/specs/content/information-distribution/source.md

   contain at least one element.
 More information on localised sub-sources and examples are available [below](#localisation).

-Each time one of the source's properties changes, a new registration event **must** be published, and every trust authority certifying the trustworthiness of this source **must** update their signatures accordingly.
+Each time one of the source's properties changes, it **must** publish a new registration event, and every trust authority certifying the trustworthiness of this source **must** update their signature by basing it on the new event.
+This signature lives in a TA's registration event 📝.

 If a source doesn't provide a logo, client implementations **can** use the [avatar](https://matrix.org/docs/spec/client_server/r0.4.0.html#get-matrix-client-r0-profile-userid-avatar-url)